AequilibraE/qaequilibrae/docs/source/development/softwaredevelopment.rst

 Translatable Strings
 ~~~~~~~~~~~~~~~~~~~~

-In case you are adding and/or changing any piece of QAequilibraE's code with translatable strings,
+If you are adding or modifying any part of QAequilibraE's code that includes translatable strings, which are the
-which are those strings we see in the widget windows, please make sure to locate the strings by
+strings displayed in the widget windows, please ensure you use the tr function to locate the strings.
+This will
-using the `tr` function.
-This shall guarantee you that the string will be compiled into our
+guarantee that the strings are included in our future translations.
+Currently, only classes that use self support
-future translations.
-So far, only classes with `self` allow the location of strings.
+the localization of strings.

 ::